-Lockdown hobbies for women at home
+Lockdown hobbies & activities for elderly women

 How's your general knowledge?

 Seriously though, who doesn't love a good quiz?
 We love Snap Quiz!
 They have a free e-book with 1000 high-quality quiz questions & answers to do at your leisure, or simply subscribe to their YouTube channel which includes a range of general knowledge, music, film, and geography questions to test your brain.
+This will help keep your mind sharp, and is fun and challenging activity for the elderly.

 Craft and creation